Mean-Field Model for Two-Layer Neural Networks Trained with Consensus-Based Optimization: Optimization Methods

 The consensus-based optimization scheme converges under certain conditions.
 In~\cite{carrillo2021}, the authors show that for high dimensional problems and anisotropic noise, we need $ 2\lambda > \tilde{\sigma}^2 $ to form consensus, which is independent of the optimization dimension.
 Secondly, we note that the consensus point in \eqref{cbo:consensus_point} is a finite particle discretization of the mean of a Gibbs-type measure.
 By the Laplace principle~\cite{dembo2010}

-the Gibbs measure concentrates exponentially around the global minimiser of the objective function.
-Consequently, the consensus point will converge towards the global minimiser, provided that $ \bm{\theta}^{*} \in \text{supp}\left(\rho^0\right)$~\cite{carrillo2018}.
+the Gibbs measure concentrates exponentially around the global minimizer of the objective function.
+Consequently, the consensus point will converge towards the global minimizer, provided that $ \bm{\theta}^{*} \in \text{supp}\left(\rho^0\right)$~\cite{carrillo2018}.
 The particle-based nature of CBO enables the formulation of a mean-field limit for $ N \to \infty$.
-For analytical results on the mean-field limit, we refer to~\cite{carrillo2018,gerber2025,huang2022,kossMeanFieldLimit2024a, fornasier2022}.
+For analytical results on the mean-field limit, we refer to~\cite{carrillo2018,gerber2025,huang2022,kossMeanFieldLimit2024a, fornasier2022, gerber2026uniform}.